-- There are individuals who don’t have the authorization but are driven by malicious intentions to gain access to certain information.
-This may refer to individuals who already belong to your organization (but don’t have the necessary access rights) as well as those who don’t.
+- There are individuals who don’t have the authorisation but are driven by malicious intentions to gain access to certain information.
+This may refer to individuals who already belong to your organisation (but don’t have the necessary access rights) as well as those who don’t.

-- There are individuals who have both the authorization and, unfortunately, the malicious intentions over certain information.
+- There are individuals who have both the authorisation and, unfortunately, the malicious intentions over certain information.

-- Finally, there are individuals who have the authorization, no malicious intentions, but have accidentally exposed the information in question to those without the proper authority.
+- Finally, there are individuals who have the authorisation, no malicious intentions, but have accidentally exposed the information in question to those without the proper authority.

 While curbing threats 2 and 3 would require other methods, threat #1 can be countered if the right authentication and access control systems are in place.